 Many Christmas carols and songs are a bit tricky to play on guitar, ukulele or banjo; they sound better played on a piano or by an orchestra.
 However, they are so lovely to sing, and so well known, that it's worth trying to find or work out some "easier" versions.
 They are often slow, so are good for novice players!

 Here are some of my favourites.
 I'll add more as (or if) I get time.
 I have adjusted some of them to make them easier to play, and I have put them in a key that is relatively easy to play and also easier for singing, in my opinion (many carols especially suit very high voices).

-You can always use a capo if these songs are too low for you (see Folk Guitar Basics if you're not sure what a capo is - they are a very handy "extra" when you play songs).
+On guitar (and to a small extent on ukulele), you can always use a capo if these songs are too low for you (see Folk Guitar Basics if you're not sure what a capo is - they are a very handy "extra" when you play songs).

 Here's an easy version of this beautiful song.
 Don't be put off because it's Level 12; these are actually very easy chords, and the changes are not too fast.